edoski/bostarter/docs/DB-PRJ-REPORT.md

 - creator of project page only
 - page to define and insert for one of his projects (he selects from checkbox) a new profile with custom name and competenze with required level

-## create finanziamenti.php page in navbar which displays all the finanziamenti a user has done and display associated rewards
+## partecipazioni.php page in navbar displays all the sw projects a user is participating in and  associated profiles/competenza/livello

-## maybe add sp_skill_curriculum_update (to update his livello_effettivo)
-- and sp_skill_curriculum_delete (remove all partecipazioni of user if they were tied to that skill)
-- and sp_skill_update to rename skills globally

 ## REMEMBER FOR HW PROJECTS
 - WHEN USER ADDS COMPONENTS PRICE/QUANTITY HE MUST BE ALERTED IF THEIR SUM EXCEEDS THE PROJECT BUDGET AND TO CONFIRM ADD THEM OR NOT → MAKE SURE THE BUDGET RECALCULATION TRIGGERS ARE CORRECT

-## at php level whenever a COMPONENTE IS UPDATE WITH sp_componente_budget and the desc or name remain unchanged, assume that the user is only updating quantity and/or price
-- **same might apply to profilo and livello_richiesto**
-- if user does supply new name and/or desc. then override default behaviour of maintaining prev name and/or desc
-- it's either this or write separate sp's updating each attribute

-## big BIG MAYBE, but would be cool to implement notification system for each user which reflects mongodb logging, i.e. all events logged to mongodb, but relevant parties are also notified say project owner gets a comment, or commenter gets a reply from owner

 ## for mongodb
 - add a error collection which just logs any sql signal state 45000 errors triggered, this type of log occurs in the fail-early initial checks at top of most php files, and in all PDOException try-catches
-- anywhere an sp_invoke() in php is called, thats where i must trigger a log as it indicates an action taking place
+- almost anywhere an sp_invoke() in php is called, thats where i must trigger a log as it indicates an action taking place

 ## keep track of website structure